9827/astro/_posts/2023-07-20-welcome-to.md

 layout: post
 ---

 This web page is a personal web page.
-It is under develop, wait for the full update and more information related to me and my page.
+It is under development, wait for the full update and more information related to me and my page.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.